 I find it surprising that Margaret's aunts Maudie and Ettie weren't at the wedding.
 She'd been boarding with Maudie and Mac for quite a few years, and was close to Ettie and Bert, too.
-Her brothers Jim and Hughie weren't there either. her sister Brucie was at the wedding but someone accidentally missed her in the write-up.
+Her brothers Jim and Hughie weren't there either.
+Her sister Brucie was also at the wedding, but someone accidentally missed her in the write-up.
 She'd have been nine, while Terry was five and Faye three.

 Most of Robert's sisters and brothers didn't live very far away, but none of them came.
 In fact, Walter lived right in Brandon, and he and his wife aren't mentioned!

 But this was 1938, and the Depression was at its peak, so it might have simply been a lack of money as well as the short notice.
 Plus, even this small number of people would have been very crowded in the dining room of the Shaw/Roney house where they all went for the wedding dinner.